Building a Jumpseller App

 Go to the OAuth 2 page to better understand how it works.

-On the edit page you can see all informations you have inserted when you registered your App as well as two new fields: CLIENT ID and CLIENT SECRET.
+You will be redirected to the edit page.
+Here, you can see all informations you have inserted when you registered your App as well as two new fields: APP ID and APP SECRET.

 Copy and save your App's id and secret anywhere.
 You are going to need it later for the OAuth 2 flow.